Phone-GWP-group

 Quantity required

 This is particularly important as there will be containers located at your site(s), at your customer’s premises, and in transit, at any one time.
-The delays between sending and returning containers – and the overall volume of product you ship – will play a role in making this decision.
+The delays between sending and returning containers, and the overall volume of product you ship, will play a role in making this decision.

-Transport / logistics
+Transport and logistics

-This can become more difficult if multiple deliveries are made by the same vehicle, if your customers are not timely in returning the containers (or having them ready for collection), or if you operate complicated arrangements or provide irregular consignments to different sites.
+This can become more difficult if multiple deliveries are made by the exact vehicle, if your customers are not timely in returning the containers (or having them ready for collection), or if you operate complicated arrangements or provide irregular consignments to different sites.

 Scale of the scheme